SRvSaha/CoWinVaccineSlotFinder/README.md

 // In case you want to search for multiple Districts say Mumbai and Thane, get the District-District Code Mapping from below "State-District-DistrictCode Mapping", // you'll get the DistrictCode of Mumbai as 395 and of Thane as 392.
 So it would look something like this "Districts": { "Mumbai": 395, "Thane" : 392}
 "Proxy":
 {
-   "IsToBeUsed": "<REPLACE_ME>", // Use true or false, true if you are behind Proxy Server, False if you not, in the <REPLACE_ME> section, by default false would be selected
+   "IsToBeUsed": "<REPLACE_ME>", // Use true or false, true if you are behind Proxy Server, False if you're not, in the <REPLACE_ME> section, by default false would be selected
    "Address": "<REPLACE_ME>" // Use the THE PROXY ADDRESS IF YOU ARE BEHIND PROXY SERVER (usually in Office/Corporate Network) in the <REPLACE_ME> Section, by default this will be blank
 }
 ```